8 min read read

 Bob

-function is called for every object (dictionary) in the JSON.
-If your decoder function recognizes the structure, it can return a custom object instead of the default dictionary.
-This is powerful for working with typed data structures.
+The object_hook function is called for every object (dictionary) in the JSON.
+If your decoder recognizes a shape, it can return a custom object instead of the default dict, which is a practical way to work with typed data structures.

 Common Mistakes and How to Avoid Them